 Lost wax bronze replica from original mold.

-The original masterpiece is now located inside the National Bargello Musem in Florence.
+The original masterpiece, in marble, is now conserved inside the Ufizzi Gallery, Florence.

 To request info for this item please use the following form